Chief Executive Officer:

 She holds qualifications in Pharmacy and Education and started her career as a disability support professional.
 Over the past 25 years, Sandy has demonstrated a natural ability for business, successfully operating enterprises in Tasmania while raising a young family.

 Before joining Possability, Sandy was acting CEO at a Tasmanian not-for-profit aged care services provider.
-As the Manager of the Office of the CEO, she’s focused on organisational risk management, governance, engagement and communications.
+As the Director of the Office of the CEO, she’s focused on organisational risk management, governance, engagement and communications.
 Sandy has a son with autism and believes this has contributed to her passion for improving the lives of people with disability and promoting everyone’s unique abilities.
 Central to all that she does is the ethos that the customer must be included in the decision-making process.

 Sandy has sat on the board of for-purpose organisations Camp Quality, Langford Support Services and May Shaw Health Centre.